Three-loop master integrals for H+jet production at N$^3$LO: Towards the non-planar topologies: Non-planar topologies

 We may nonetheless obtain a solution for topology (\textbf{b}) in terms of MPLs by integrating first over $z$ and then over $x$.
 Of course one needs to fix somehow the boundaries in order to obtain a final solution for the master integrals.
 In contrast with the planar case, here the master integrals have a more involved analytic structure, with branch points at $\{z=0,\,z=1-x,\,x=0\}$.
 Regularity constraints therefore are not enough to fix all necessary boundary constants.
 We followed a more universal approach, where we studied the solution of the differential equations to all physical and unphysical limits \cite{Henn:2020lye,Wasser:2022kwg}.
 The $\mathrm{d}\log$ form of \eqref{eq:dlog_de} allows us to write its solution at the limit $\alpha_i = 0$ formally as

 The matrices $C_i$ contain terms of $\alpha_i^{n_i \epsilon}$, with $n_i$ being eigenvalues of $B_i$.
 We proceed then by imposing that unphysical singularities $\{z=-x,z=1,x=1\}$, i.e. terms involving $\alpha_i^{n_i \epsilon}$ with $n_i\neq 0$, must vanish at $\vec{\mathrm{g}}|_{\alpha_i = 0}$.
 This is another way of imposing the usual regularity conditions.
 For physical singularities $\{z=0,\,z=1-x,\,x=0\}$, we impose that terms involving $\alpha_i^{n_i \epsilon}$ with $n_i > 0$ must vanish at $\vec{\mathrm{g}}|_{\alpha_i = 0}$.
 This choice is justified by the fact that the canonical basis are free of UV divergencies, as well as by checking using expansion-by-regions \cite{Jantzen:2012mw} that for the specific limits the scaling in powers of $\epsilon$ never comes with a positive sign.
-Another way of arguing about this specific choice of sign is by computing some trivial two-point master integrals that are divergent at $\alpha_i = 0$ and noticing that they always scale as $(\alpha_i)^{(n_k \epsilon)}$, with $n_k < 0$.
+Another way of arguing about this specific choice of sign is by observing that the two-point master integrals that appear in subsectors of topologies (\textbf{a}) and (\textbf{b}) of figure \ref{fig:nonpltop}, e.g. three-loop bubbles, and are divergent at $\alpha_i = 0$, always scale as $(\alpha_i)^{(n_k \epsilon)}$, with $n_k < 0$.
 This procedure allowed us to fix all necessary boundary constants and obtain analytic results for the two non-planar topologies of figure \ref{fig:nonpltop} in terms of MPLs up to transcendental weight six.
 We have cross checked our results against \cite{Henn:2023vbd}, finding perfect agreement.

 Before concluding, we would like to comment on two other non-planar top sectors shown in figure \ref{fig:nonpltop2}.
 Topology (\textbf{a}) consists of 121 master integrals, with 3 of them at the top sector, while for topology (\textbf{b}) we have 371 master integrals, with 19 of them at the top sector.
 Regarding topology (\textbf{a}), we have observed that one of its subsectors, shown in figure \ref{fig:sqrt}, has a square root involving all kinematic invariants, $\sqrt{q^2\,s_{12}\,s_{23}\,s_{13}}$, as leading singularity.
 Although this square root is rationalizable, allowing for a solution of the relevant canonical differential equations in terms of MPLs, special care has to be taken when considering the analytic continuation to physical regions of phase space.
 For topology (\textbf{b}), constructing a canonical basis of master integrals is work in progress.
 The $19\times19$ system of differential equations at the top sector poses a significant challenge, however we are confident that a solution for this highly non-trivial topology will be achieved in the foreseeable future.